-The CCF will enter into an agreement with a recognized chartered bank or credit union that will provide the banking services needed.
+The Board of Directors will enter into an agreement with a recognized chartered bank or credit union that will provide the banking services needed.

 SECTION 16- Financial Processes: Maintenance of Financial Records

 CCF's financial records will be retained for the time specified by our governing legislation.